Choder69864501/Google-cli/readMe.md

 ____

-## install
+## Install

 Download it and run it with python 3
-package needed : requests ,lxml ,webbrowser
+Package needed : requests ,lxml ,webbrowser